Our story

 - Community purchase of St Barnabas Church & Cemetery

-- PLUS lobbying on roads, bus services and many other community issues for three decades!
+- PLUS lobbying on roads, rubbish and bus services, plus many other community issues for over three decades!

-- AND we bought a Community Bus in 2022 to serve our Peninsula!
+- AND we set up a Community Bus in 2022 to serve our Peninsula!